maxzintel/redis-on-k8s/README.md

   * Congrats!
 You now have a running redis cluster!
 Now let's dig into it, testing its features (data replication, failover, etc...).
 * Testing Redis cluster data replication:
   * First, we want to connect to the alpha node and save some key and value in the key value store.
   * `kubectl get pods` to get the name of your alpha pod.
   * `kubectl get svc` to get the name of your headless service.
   * `export REDIS_PASSWORD=$(kubectl get secret --namespace default redis -o jsonpath="{.data.redis-password}" | base64 --decode)` to get and save your password in your current terminal instance.
 You'll have to rerun this if you exit your terminal, restart your machine, etc.
   * Accessing the alpha node requires the above information.
 Basically, we have to run a redis client in a separate pod, then from that pod connect to the redis alpha.
 Once we have connected, we can use some commands to save a simple key and value. **The goal of this is to check whether that key/value pair has replicated to the beta instances.**
   * Run Redis in a separate pod as mentioned above: `kubectl run --namespace default redis-client --rm --tty -i --restart='Never' --env REDIS_PASSWORD=$REDIS_PASSWORD --labels="redis-client=true" --image docker.io/bitnami/redis:6.0.5-debian-10-r23 -- bash`
   * In that Pod, connect to the alpha with: `redis-cli -h redis-alpha-0.redis-headless -a $REDIS_PASSWORD`
   * Once you have connected, save a key and value with `set foo "hello world"`.
   * Verify it's saved with `get foo` (should output "hello world").
   * Exit the alpha with `exit`.
   * Connect to a beta Pod (still in your separate redis Pod from before) with `redis-cli -h BETA-POD-NAME.HEADLESS-SVC-NAME -a $REDIS_PASSWORD`.
   * Check if the data has replicated with `get foo`.
+  * Be happy, cuz that probably worked.
+* Testing Cluster Metrics:
+  * Firstly, we have to make the metrics pod accessible from our machine.
+  * `kubectl get svc` to get the name of our metrics service and its associated port.
+  * Port-forward to the metrics service and port:
+    * `kubectl port-forward svc/redis-metrics 9121:9121`
+  * Open a new terminal tab, and get the metrics with `curl localhost:9121/metrics`.
+* Testing Sentinel Failover:
+  * Now let's test the cluster failover handling responsibilites of the Sentinel by simulating a failure of the master node.
+  * Spin up another redis client using the same command we used above, the one that started with `kubectl run --namespace...`.
+  * Once you are in the new Pod, run `redis-cli -h redis -p 26379 -a $REDIS_PASSWORD` (which is found towards the bottom of output.txt).
+  * Run `sentinel masters` to get all the info associated with the current alpha pod.
+    * Once we kill the current alpha, we will rerun these commands to confirm the ip listed has changed.
+  * Exit Sentinel and the redis-client pod with `exit` x2.

 ## THE FOLLOWING (below) CONFIG FOR REDIS IS DEPRACATED.